jaspreetsidhu3/online_games_collection/README.md

 * v1.0

 ## Want to contribution ?
-* We welcome to everyone to contribute on this project
+* We welcome everyone to contribute on this project
 ### To contribute
 * Fork this project
 * Clone onto your local computer